lyqluis/tabs-box/note.md

 - [-] feature: apply/save changes to windows/local
   - [x] apply/save button
     - when window/collection edited, apply/save button should change to a red/eye-catching color to remind users to click
+    - [?] when save/apply, check if the collection/window is empty
   - [x] window's apply feature
   - [x] collection's save feature
     - [x] multi windows save in one collection
-  - [-] bugs: can't close duplicated tabs in window
+  - [x] bugs: can't close duplicated tabs in window
 - [x] Dialog Box
   - create a global `Dialog`, use `useReducer` to store Dialog state
   - use gobal context `DialogProvider` to provide `openDialog` and `closeDialog` methods to other component